StuyCSDojo/dojo-docs/docs/source/getting_started/bjoern_nginx_communication.rst

 * Serving files directly with Nginx is faster
 * Nginx can cache files that are frequently accessed for even faster performance

-.. _gunicorn_nginx_communication_nginx_as_reverse_proxy:
+.. _bjoern_nginx_communication_nginx_as_reverse_proxy:

 Nginx as Reverse Proxy
 ^^^^^^^^^^^^^^^^^^^^^^
-Aside from the routes handled the aforementioned location filters, all other traffic are passed to Gunicorn, a Python HTTP server that is used instead of the server bundled in Flask for faster performance, via a Unix socket.
-Responses from Gunicorn is sent back to the client via Nginx as a reverse proxy.
+Aside from the routes handled the aforementioned location filters, all other traffic are passed to Bjoern, a C WSGI server that is used instead of the server bundled in Flask for faster performance, via a Unix socket.
+Responses from Bjoern is sent back to the client via Nginx as a reverse proxy.

 Key Notes:

-* Nginx reduces the workload for Gunicorn by handling static files
+* Nginx reduces the workload for Bjoern by handling static files
-* Nginx as a reverse proxy allows responses from Gunicorn to be tunneled under HTTPS for extra security (SSL encryption is implemented for Nginx)
+* Nginx as a reverse proxy allows responses from Bjoern to be tunneled under HTTPS for extra security (SSL encryption is implemented for Nginx)
-* Nginx as a reverse proxy accepts the client connection on Gunicorn's behalf, freeing up Gunicorn workers to spend more time handling requests instead of waiting for client to respond
+* Nginx as a reverse proxy accepts the client connection on Bjoern's behalf, freeing up Gunicorn workers to spend more time handling requests instead of waiting for client to respond